Key research aspects

 General process optimization and risk management.
 Tools: CrystalBall, MiniTab, MS Project & Visio.

-Dissemination of research and earth system processes.
+Dissemination of research and earth system processes to media and news

 Information on natural resources, reservoir management and subsurface storage.